Fallout of '08 bailout looms over Washington negotiations - KVIA

 “Back in ‘08 there was an industry to blame,” said Eric Cantor, the former Republican House Majority Leader who lost his 2014 primary to Dave Brat, a little-known economics professor backed by the tea party.
 “And that’s exactly where the government aid and assistance went — to the industry that was the facilitator of the problem.”

 That’s where the coronavirus crisis most starkly differs from the financial collapse.
-There’s no corporate interest to blame and economic activity has slowed dramatically or halted for virtually ever sector.
+There’s no corporate interest to blame and economic activity has slowed dramatically or halted for virtually every sector.

 “We had the financial crisis because people did bad things,” said Barney Frank, a former Massachusetts Democratic congressman who helped author a 2010 bill that was the most sweeping overhaul of financial regulation since the Great Depression.
 “Nobody’s done bad things to get the coronavirus.”